mruettgers/SMLReader/README.md

 Metrics that have been read from the optical unit of the meter are provided via the available 32 bit registers of the BAE0910 (`userm`, `usern`, `usero`, `userp`).
 The number of 1-Wire slaves that are being added to the virtual hub depends on the number of metrics.

-The emulation of the 1-Wire slave device is realized by the use of [OneWireHub](https://github.com/orgua/OneWireHub).
+The emulation of the 1-Wire slave device(s) is realized by the use of [OneWireHub](https://github.com/orgua/OneWireHub).